acornejo/pybz/README.md

     insecure = False

-Although possible, it is discouraged to store the password in the initialization file or to provide it through the command-line.
+Although possible, it is discouraged to store the password in the initialization file or to provide it through the command line.
 When a username is specified but no password is provided, it will be requested through the standard input.
 If the `use_keyring` option is enabled, passwords will be securely stored and retrieved using the